Daniel: Chapter 6

 Setting

-Daniel 6:1-28 is one of the most well known chapters in the Bible by Christians and non-Christians alike.
-Though the fellow captives of Daniel, Shadrach, Meshach and Abednego, are no longer named in this book after Daniel 3:1-30, there is a strong correlation between their testing and what Daniel is going through in this chapter.
+Daniel 6 is one of the most well-known chapters in the Bible by Christians and non-Christians alike.
+Though the fellow captives of Daniel, Shadrach, Meshach and Abednego, are no longer named in this book after Daniel 3:1-30, there is a strong correlation between their testing and what Daniel is going through in this chapter, as illustrated in the above graphic.
 All four men had demonstrated faith in the Lord God of Israel, that was immovable, even at the risk of certain physical death.
 All four remained faithful in every trial thrown at them.
+In this chapter Daniel is put to the test to maintain his integrity and faith in God, similar to his three friends who were thrown in to the fiery furnace.
+In both cases, they were actually put into the place intended for their demise in a terrible way, but in both cases the Lord intervened to protect and deliver them.

-In Daniel 6:1-3, King Darius is establishing in Babylon under a new government under the rule of the Medes and Persians.
+In Daniel 6:1-3, King Darius is establishing a new governmental in Babylon, under the rule of the Medes and Persians.
 One of the steps taken was to assign 120 satraps to rule throughout the kingdom.
 Above them were three administrators, one of whom was Daniel.
+This was a flat governmental structure than the Babylonian centralized government as seen in Daniel 3:2.
 As with all who came into contact with Daniel, King Darius recognized the favor of God about him, and sought to elevate Daniel in his court to a position over the whole kingdom.
+Daniel was again found to have an excellent spirit, which Darius sensed and therefore wanted to entrust Daniel with the taxes.
 This is exactly the same occurrence with Joseph, who likewise found favor with those whom he served due to the Lord's Spirit was in him, Genesis 39:3-4, Genesis 39:20-23, and Genesis 41:3-40.

-It is also important to point out that Daniel exhibited no presumption on his part that the Lord would intervene on his behalf in the execution of the law, which meant Daniel's death, though the Lord Did, Hebrews 11:32-33.
-The same was true concerning Shadrach, Meshach, and Abednigo, and their trial by fire before King Nebuchadnezzar for not bowing and worshiping his golden image, Daniel 3:16-18.
-In both instances, these men of faith faced certain death in a natural sense to stand firm in their belief in the God of Israel, and were willing to lay down their life for those things yet to come as promised by the Lord, Hebrews 11:13-16, Daniel 12:1-3.
+Daniel maintained his integrity toward God, and even as he faced certain death; he continued his daily practice to worship God.
+His long history in the king’s court of living a life true to God and His ways, was the foundation of his witness of God to the Gentile courts.
+It was that witness of Daniel that helped in King Nebuchadnezzar’s journey in faith, and he already began to make an impression with Darius.
+Knowing the plot, and the decree the king signed into law, Daniel chose to conduct his prayer life as normal, and openly pray three times a day, Daniel 6:10.
+Daniel’s action was out of common practice, not an exercise of civil disobedience or an act of bravado.
+There was no presumption by Daniel of God’s direct intervention to save him, though God did perform a miracle to spare Daniel, Hebrews 11:32-33, which was similar with what He did for Shadrach, Meshach, and Abednego, Daniel 3:16-18.
+In both instances, these men of faith faced certain death in a natural sense to stand firm in their belief in God, and were willing to lay down their life for those things yet to come as promised by the Lord, Hebrews 11:13-16, Daniel 12:1-3.
 The God of Israel received great glory to His name as a result of the faith of these men in Him, and in the outcome at the beginning of the Gentile age.
-In both cases, the kings wrote decrees for their entire realm, honoring the God of Israel, and confessing that there is no other god like Him.
+In both cases, the kings wrote decrees to their entire realm, honoring the God of Israel, confessing that there is no other god like Him.

 Daniel’s accusers were right, Daniel made a practice of worshiping God, praying toward the direction of where the temple had been, and he never hid his faith in God, nor did he alter his practices of worship in the face of adversity.
 Daniel could not have known that such an event would occur in his lifetime.
 However, his discipline of daily worship and the number of times he prayed was well-known, and it prepared him for the day of adversity, Psalm 55:16-18, 2Chronicles 6:36-39, Acts 5:27-29, and Philippians 4:4-7.